Germany's ZF to take over TRW Automotive for $13.5 billion

-NEW YORK/FRANKFURT German car parts maker ZF Friedrichshafen [ZFF.UL] has reached a deal to buy U.S.-based TRW Automotive Holdings Corp TRW.N for $13.5 billion including debt, creating a global automotive supply powerhouse with combined annual sales of more than $40 billion.
+NEW YORK/FRANKFURT German car parts maker ZF Friedrichshafen [ZFF.UL] has reached a deal to buy U.S.-based TRW Automotive Holdings Corp TRW.N for $13.5 billion (8.3 billion pounds) including debt, creating a global automotive supply powerhouse with combined annual sales of more than $40 billion.

 The transaction would more than double ZF's sales in two of the world's largest car markets: China and the United States, and marry ZF, a major provider of steering systems and powertrains, with a leading maker of automotive safety products such as brakes and air bags.